P-p-H-d/mlib/README.md

 ##### void name\_get\_str(string\_t str, name\_t variant, bool append)

 Convert the variant into a string, appending it into 'str' or not.
-All types associated to the variant shall have a get\_str function for this function to be defined.
+All types associated to the variant shall have a GET\_STR method for this function to be defined.

+##### bool name\_parse\_str(name\_t variant, const char str[], const char **endp)

+Parse the string 'str' that is assumed to be a string representation of a variant and set 'variant' to this representation.
+This method is only defined if all types of the element defines PARSE\_STR & INIT methods itself.
+It returns true if success, false otherwise.
+If endp is not NULL, it sets '*endp' to the pointer of the first character not decoded by the function.

 ##### void name\_out\_str(FILE *file, name\_t variant)